 United in Unity

 Another big shout-out goes to Unity: its game engine makes support for multiple platforms much easier for our engineers, and it is simple for artists and designers to work with, too.
-Unity is embarking on a journey to make its engine the most optimized game engine with the refocus of its core engine to use the Data Oriented Design Stack.
+Unity is embarking on a journey to make its engine the most optimized game engine with the refocus of its core engine to use the Data Oriented Technology Stack.
 We are following Unity with this journey and have used a lot of its technology to make Crash Bandicoot: On the Run! a highly optimized game.

 Scalability goes hand in hand with optimization, but central to this is to build content with quality levels in mind.
 Having everything on a sliding scale gets very complicated, very fast.
 We created the game in three quality levels: low, medium and high.
 This setting isn’t accessible to the player: it’s based on the device it’s played on.
 To identify which devices we should serve, we used a 3DMark-based smartphone database.

 With this technology in place, we could tweak the game content and rendering technology to optimize for each quality level.
 For us, that’s the key to ensuring that Crash Bandicoot: On the Run! looks amazing on high-end devices whilst still delivering an engaging experience for lower-end users.

 Smoother gameplay on the horizon

 For Crash Bandicoot: On the Run!, the goal we gave the team from the start was to create “the Crashiest Crash game ever”.
 We’ve kept that in mind throughout production and in many ways this game is really an ode to the storied history of this franchise.
 For the really core fans, you’ll find bosses you hadn’t seen in decades, easter eggs in every level and references abound.
 We really wanted to stand on the shoulders of all those games we’ve loved over the years and pay tribute to what came before.